mortenbroesby/assisted-geometry-ds/readme.md

 ### Disclaimers:
 - I am not certain if the code contained in this project still works.

-- This project's code extends work done by the Steam users "zkm2erjfdb" and "Spirits". <br/><br/>The base concept of what this mod achieves has full credits to him.
+- This project's code extends work done by the Steam users "zkm2erjfdb" and "Spirits".
+<br/><br/>The base concept of what this mod achieves has full credits to them.

 ### Links